 In retaliation, Gloom sets off a cloud of its terrible stench, causing Team Rocket to nearly faint and giving the guards at the Gym the opportunity to knock them out and kick them out.
 They tie Team Rocket up in a tree, and Ash comes upon them.

 They decide to coerce him into cutting them down from the tree by saying they can get him into the Gym.
 Desperate for another badge, Ash accepts.
 Their big plan?
-To dress Ash up as a girl, pretend to be named Ashley and pretend he likes perfume so he can get through the door and challenge Erika.
+To dress Ash up as a girl, pretend to be named Ashley and claim he likes perfume so he can get through the door and challenge Erika.

 Posing as Ash(ley)’s parents, Team Rocket enrolls Ash in the Gym’s Pokemon training classes.
 As Ash gets ready to infiltrate the Gym to challenge Erika, Team Rocket excuses themselves so they can steal the formula.
 In retaliation for stamping a big X on her face, Jessie also has Meowth plant a bomb in the building.

-The class starts, showing the Gym’s Pokemon getting exercised and cleaned up while Erika reads them all a sad story about an Omanyte.
-Ash(ley) is introduced to the group and he’s shocked when he notices that Erika is also the manager of the perfume store.
+The class starts, showing the Gym’s Pokemon getting exercised and cleaned while Erika reads them all a sad story about an Omanyte.
+Ash(ley) is introduced to the group, and he’s shocked when he notices that Erika is the manager of the perfume store.
 Misty, Brock and Pikachu are also at the class, which makes him increasingly concerned that he’ll be found out.

 Misty asks Erika why the seemingly always stinky Gloom smells perfectly fine while hanging out with them in the Gym.
 Erika explains that Gloom does indeed have a terrible smell, but only when it feels threatened or scared.
 If you show Gloom that its safe and that you want to be its friend, it will smell fine.
 Misty asks how she knows this, and Erika explains how she and gloom met.